 - Is the job realistic in terms of salary?

 If you're struggling to reach a conclusion, there are a number of exercises you can try to aid the decision-making process.
-Listing the pros and cons of a particular job or career is often useful, as is SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis.
-Instead of just looking at the pros and cons, this method enables you to look at the decision from a number of perspectives.
-You list all your strengths and weaknesses and all the opportunities and obstacles that come with the job.
+Listing the pros and cons of a particular job or career is often useful, as is completing a personal SWOT analysis:

-There's also plenty of support available to help you learn more about your options and make a decision, including:
+There's plenty of support available to help you decide.
+Look to:

 - company websites